2.3 Elements of Advanced Theory

 So far we have treated electrons and holes as identical (except for their charge and concentration) and we also always assumed thermal equilibrium.

-In this subchapter we delve deeper into some "advanced" subjects (they are still pretty elementary), and show how we can save large parts of the simplicity of the free electron gas model by assigning effective masses to the carriers.
+First, we will see how we can save large parts of the simplicity of the free electron gas model by assigning effective masses to the carriers.

-In the free electron gas model an electron had the mass me (always written straight and not in italics because it is not a variable but a constant of nature (disregarding relativistic effects for the moment), and from now on without the subscript e ) - and that was all to it.
+In the free electron gas model an electron had the mass me [always written straight and not in italics because it is not a variable but a constant of nature (disregarding relativistic effects for the moment), and from now on without the subscript e] – and that was all to it.

 If a force F acts on it, e.g. via an electrical field E, in classical mechanics Newtons laws applies and we can write